Similarity and Difference

 'Anything' and 'everything' are both pronouns that are used to refer to something.
-They are fairly similar to each other in spelling, structure, and sound.
+They are fairly similar to each other in spelling and structure.
 However, they have different meanings and uses.

-On the other hand, 'anything' refers to any of the things that related to the subject.
+On the other hand, 'anything' refers to any of the things that is related to the subject.
 It can either be one, all, or some of the quantity or extent of a thing.
-They refer to different things, and in phrases and sentences, they are used in a different context.

 He doesn't want